Affiliate marketing is an excellent way to monetize your website.

-In order to make any money or reach any level of success though, you need a steady flow of targeted traffic.
-It goes without saying, this is absolutely mission critical.
+But in order to make any money or reach any level of success, you need a steady flow of targeted traffic coming to your site.
+Put simply, without traffic, you’ll get nowhere.

 What Are Keywords?

 Essentially, keywords are just search queries typed into a search engine, like Google, Yahoo and Bing.

 People type these keywords into search engines to find an answer to their problem, and your job is to find out what people are searching for within your niche.
 Once you know, you can then create useful content targeting those keywords and bring in a steady flow of traffic.

 Note: I tend to focus on Google simply because they own the lion’s share of organic traffic.

 Why Keywords Matter To Your Site as an Affiliate

 The first and most obvious reason why keywords matter, is getting more traffic to your website.

 The more traffic you have, the more people are going to be buying products you are promoting, and the more money you can make.
 I’m sure most of you would agree, you can never have “too much” traffic or make “too many” sales!

 More specifically, keywords matter because you are telling Google what your content is about.
 You could write the best article in the world within your niche, but if you don’t have a keyword strategy you don’t stand much of a chance at ranking in search.